aiegoo/documentation/_wiki/blog/2022/2022-01-31-smartlink.md

 What the air module should look like with power and telemetry cables connected:

 {{site.data.alerts.callout_info}}
 Red cable in the autopilot telemetry cable is 5V power supply from SmartLink to Autopilot.
 If your autopilot is powered from its own power supply then remove the red cable.
-In this case you should only used black (GND) and yellow / green (Data TX / RX). {::nomarkdown} <pre>By default, the whole cable is supplied without the red cable.</pre>{:/}
+In this case you should only used black (GND) and yellow / green (Data TX / RX). <pre>By default, the whole cable is supplied without the red cable.</pre>
 {{site.data.alerts.end}}
 ![image](https://user-images.githubusercontent.com/42961200/151635982-94013e37-5afd-4703-a370-6785e3e3df17.png)